ConnorKirk/PersonalSite/content/post/2023-11-24_using-peach-logger-on-arm-based-macs.md

 tags: [rowing]
 ---

-Peach Powerline is used for analysing the logger data.
+Peach Powerline is used for analysing the Peach systems logger data.
 It runs on Windows.
-It is possible to use it on Mac via a virtual machine such as via Parallels
+This post documents the fun of getting it to work on ARM based Macs It is possible to use it on Mac via a virtual machine such as via Parallels

 It is also possible to run on newer M1/M2 Macs.
 These are some notes from setting this up.